ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms before 8pm, then showers and thunderstorms likely between 8pm and 10pm, then a chance
+         <h3>Tonight</h3>Showers and thunderstorms likely before 10pm, then a chance of showers and thunderstorms between 10pm and 2am, then showers
-         of showers and thunderstorms between 10pm and 2am, then showers and thunderstorms likely between 2am and 5am, then a chance of showers and thunderstorms.
+         and thunderstorms likely between 2am and 5am, then a chance of showers and thunderstorms.
 Mostly cloudy.
 Low around 71, with temperatures rising to around 73 overnight.
-South southwest wind around 6 mph.
+South southwest wind around 3 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">